 Therapist and counselor salaries

 Your salary as a counselor will vary depending on the specific subfield that you choose.
 In Massachusetts, therapists tend to earn higher wages than the national average.
-The BLS reports the following data for the careers listed above.
+The BLS reports the following annual salaries for 2022:

-Through the year 2026, the BLS projects that job opportunities for both mental health and marriage and family counselors will grow by 23%, more than 3 times that of the national average for all occupations.
-Jobs for rehabilitation counselors are projected to increase by 13%, still much higher than the average.
+Through the year 2031, the BLS projects that job opportunities for mental health counselors will grow by 22.1%, three times that of the national average for all occupations.
+Jobs for rehabilitation counselors are projected to increase by 10.5%, still higher than the national average.

 Social Work Licensure in Massachusetts

 The Board of Registration of Social Work (BRSW) regulates the practice and lays out the requirements you must meet to become a licensed social worker.